- What self-employment tax actually covers

 - Contractor payments (and issuing 1099s when required)

 Do not confuse tax avoidance (illegal) with smart planning (legal).
-Our resource hub includes articles on cash vs. accrual methods and freelancer deductions that pair well with this topic.
+Our guide to tax deductions for freelancers covers the most common write-offs, and our resource hub includes articles on cash vs. accrual methods that pair well with this topic.

 Paying and reporting